I attended my first virtual funeral three weeks ago.

 Cancer insurance also offers pure insurance coverage and is NOT meant for investment, savings or wealth accumulation.

-Does My Integrated Shield Plan Cover for Cancer?
+Does Integrated Shield Plan Cover for Cancer?

-Some of us might have purchased an Integrated Shield Plan as an add-on to your existing Medishield Life.
+Some of us might have purchased an Integrated Shield Plan (IPs) as an add-on to your existing Medishield Life.

 You might be wondering whether your Integrated Shield Plan provides coverage for cancer.